George McPhee: Playing career

 Prior to his career in management, McPhee played college ice hockey at Bowling Green State University.
 He was the recipient of the Hobey Baker Award in 1982, was chosen as a First-Team All-Central Collegiate Hockey Association (CCHA) selection in 1982, Second-Team All-CCHA honors in 1979 and 1981, and was the CCHA Rookie of the Year in 1979.
 After leaving Bowling Green, he won the 1983–84 Adams Cup championship as a member of the Tulsa Oilers of the Central Hockey League (CHL), which coached by Tom Webster.

 McPhee began his National Hockey League (NHL) career in the 1983 Stanley Cup playoffs for the New York Rangers.
 In those playoffs, he and Ray Cote of the Edmonton Oilers became the first players to score three goals in a single Stanley Cup playoffs prior to playing a regular season NHL game.
 McPhee ultimately had a seven-year career in the NHL, playing for the Rangers and New Jersey Devils.

 Management career

 Vancouver Canucks

 In 1992, McPhee assumed his first major NHL management position, starting as vice president and director of hockey operations (as well as alternate governor) for the Vancouver Canucks, assisting then-general manager Pat Quinn.
-With McPhee, the team made the playoffs four times, won a division championship, and played in the 1994 Stanley Cup Finals, which they lost to the New York Rangers.
+With McPhee, the team made the playoffs four times, won a division championship, and played in the 1994 Stanley Cup Final, which they lost to the New York Rangers.